neex/phuip-fpizdam/README.md

 After this, you can start appending `?a=<your command>` to all PHP scripts (you may need multiple retries).

-## Playground environment
+## Playground environments

+### Using Docker

-If you want to reproduce the issue or play with the exploit locally, do the following:
+If you want to reproduce the issue or play with the exploit locally through Docker, do the following:

 1. Clone this repo and go to the `reproducer` directory.
 2. Create the docker image using `docker build -t reproduce-cve-2019-11043 .`.
 It takes a long time as it internally clones the php repository and builds it from the source.
 However, it will be easier this way if you want to debug the exploit.
 The revision built is the one right before the fix.